Avi-141/Codefundo-18/README.md

 Goal : To create a robust and upgraded prediction system to predict cyclones, and build a framework that eliminates possible misuse of opaqueness of the relief fund collection system.

+UPDATE 2:

+We were able to make a Convolutional Variational Autoencoder (CVAE), to remove individual disadvantages and combine advantages of the initial models.
+CVAE treats cyclones as completely probabilistic phenomeneon.

 Abstract :